smittytone/HighlighterSwift/README.md

 HighlighterSwift is more deeply commented and the code is presented in a more consistent style.

+A number of functions have been given extra parameters, primarily to add font selection when setting themes and initiating Theme objects.

 ![Far theme example](Images/far.png)

 #### Why not update Highlightr?

 HighlighterSwift was created to meet the needs of a specific project, which was originally conceived with a modified version Hightlightr in mind.
-The changes, though minimal and mostly in the form ot tweaks to the bundled Highlight.js theme mean it wasn’t considered appropriate to inflict on the Hightlightr source — or to wait for a pull request to be accepted (the last was in 2018).
+Some of the changes are breaking, and so I feel it’s not appropriate to inflict them on the Hightlightr source — or to wait for a pull request to be accepted (the last was in 2018).
+Not that I am opposed to pulling in the changes if the community would prefer that.

 HighlighterSwift is released under the same [licence](#licence) as Highlightr, allowing devs to select either, both or a mix of the two.

 ## Platform Support